0x5YF3R/llm-repo-code-chunker/README.md

   - `critical_analysis`
   - `facts_database`
   - `keywords_keyphrases`
+- `--model_name`: Optional.
+This is `gpt-4o-mini` by default.
 - `--json`: Optional.
 Use this flag to output in JSON format.
-- `--model_name`: Optional.
-This is `gpt-4o-mini` by default.
+- `--return_str`: Optional.
+Use this flag to return the result as a string.

 ### Example Usage